Discover all the shea butter benefits for your skin and hair and how best to use it to enhance your beauty…

 4. Homemade Lotion for Dry Body Skin

 If you’ve never made a DIY body lotion before, this is exactly where you should start.
-The recipe for it you can find here.
-It is a luxurious lotion, suitable for all skin types and super easy to make.
+The full recipe for it you can find here.
+It is a luxurious lotion, suitable for all skin types (but especially for dry skin) and super easy to make.

 The recipe combines shea butter, cocoa butter, coconut oil and sweet almond oil – all very moisturizing and soothing, full of quality fatty acids, vitamins and antioxidants.
 All in all – a real treat for your skin.